Think-iT-Labs/aws-patterns-edc/README.md

 #### Request the data catalog shared by company X.

-As a data consumer in the data space, Company Y first needs to discover the data that is being shared by other participants.
+As a data consumer in the data space, company Y first needs to discover the data that is being shared by other participants.

-In this basic setup, you can do this by asking the consumer (Company Y) connector to request the catalog of available assets from the provider (company X) connector directly.
+In this basic setup, you can do this by asking the consumer (company Y) connector to request the catalog of available assets from the provider (company X) connector directly.

-* **Connector**: Company Y
+* **Connector**: company Y

 * **Request**: Request Catalog

 * **Collection** Variables:
-  * Update `COMPANY_Y_CONNECTOR_URL` variable to the URL of the Company Y connector in the request URL.
+  * Update `COMPANY_Y_CONNECTOR_URL` variable to the URL of the company Y connector in the request URL.
   * Update `COMPANY_X_CONNECTOR_URL`.
 Set this as the `counterPartyAddress` in the request body.
 This is the URL of the company X connector since the catalog is targeted at the company X connector.
   * Update `COMPANY_X_BPN`.
 Set this as the `counterPartyId` in the request body.
 This is company X's Business Partner Number (BPN) which is `BPNL000000000001` in this setup.